The Other Side of the Mountain

 The Other Side of the Mountain is a 1975 American drama romance film based on the true story of ski racing champion Jill Kinmont.
-The UK title of the film was A Window to the Sky.
+The film was titled A Window to the Sky in the United Kingdom.

 In early 1955, Kinmont was the national champion in slalom, and was a top U.S. prospect for a medal in the 1956 Winter Olympics, a year away.
-She was paralyzed in a near-fatal downhill accident at the Snow Cup in Alta, Utah, weeks before her 19th birthday, leaving her quadriplegic.
-Jill Kinmont Boothe died in Carson City, Nevada, on Feb.
-9, 2012.
+She was paralyzed in a near-fatal giant slalom accident at the Snow Cup in Alta, Utah, weeks before her 19th birthday, leaving her quadriplegic.
+Jill Kinmont Boothe lived a further 57 years.

 The film was directed by Larry Peerce, written by David Seltzer (based on the 1966 biography A Long Way Up by E. G. Valens), and stars Marilyn Hassett and Beau Bridges.
 It features the Oscar-nominated theme song "Richard's Window" (composed by Charles Fox, lyrics by Norman Gimbel), sung by Olivia Newton-John.

-A sequel, The Other Side of the Mountain Part 2, was made in 1978.
+A sequel, The Other Side of the Mountain Part 2, was released in 1978.